ramvilsil/website/wwwroot/Content/BlogPosts/2-week-sprint.md

-# 2-Week Sprint, my collaboration on a CMS
+# My Collaboration on a CMS, 2-Week Sprint

 ## Introduction
 I had the opportunity to contribute to building a full-scale MVC Web Application as part of a development team.
 My part of the project consisted of a blog management system.
 The sprint included planning, daily standups, sprint retrospectives, and review.
 I worked on various user stories on both the front and backend.